 basefetch method returns the concatenation of the Host header and the path part of the request, which starts at the first slash and ends before the question mark.

-To simplify the process of adding or removing path-to-backend associations, you can enable the HAProxy Enterprise Edition “lb-update” module.
+To simplify the process of adding or removing path-to-backend associations, you can enable the HAProxy Enterprise “lb-update” module.
 This module can read the contents of the map file and refresh the ACLs during runtime, without the need to reload HAProxy.

 In order to improve the performance and resilience of each API endpoint, it’s recommended to replicate the service over several nodes.
 Then, the API gateway will balance incoming client requests among them.
 You can adjust the load balancing algorithm to suit the type of service and protocol.